FelixdelasPozas/TrayWeather/readme.md

 into the Tray Weather configuration dialog.

 ## Options
-The temperature units (celsius or fahrenheit) and the frequency of update requests are the only configurable options.
+The temperature units (celsius or fahrenheit) and the frequency of update requests are configurable options.
+Other visual configuration options can be seen in the configuration dialog screenshot.

 # Compilation requirements
 ## To build the tool: